The trade licenses

 .
 There are 32 types of professional trades

-, issued for business activities such as accounting, tax consultancy, bookkeeping, the real estate sector, driving instructors, restoration of art works and others; our team of specialists in company formation in Czech Republic
+, issued for business activities such as accounting, tax consultancy, bookkeeping, the real estate sector, driving instructors, restoration of art works and others.
+Our team of company formation specialists in Czech Republic

-can provide more information on the conditions for applying for a professional trade license
+can provide more information on the conditions for applying for a professional Czech trade license

 What documents are necessary for obtaining a Czech trade license?